Eleven killed in China school bus crash

 The tragedy prompted then-premier Wen Jiabao to promise more government funds to improve school bus services.

-China's rural areas are known for providing unsafe transport for children in ageing vans and trucks, often on poorly maintained roads.
+China's rural areas are known for providing unsafe transport for children in aging vans and trucks, often on poorly maintained roads.

 (Reporting by Michael Martina; Editing by Michael Perry)